 Multicellularity occurs in prokaryotes and eukaryotes.
 Multicellularity arose first in aquatic environment, possibly resulting from cells failing to separate after division, such as in filamentous bacteria and algae.
-107,108 The next step involves cellular differentiation that permits division of labor.
+The next step involves cellular differentiation that permits division of labor.
 Stigonematales cyanobacteria produce multiseriate filaments, differentiated multicellular holdfast, branching filament, apical growth, and differentiated cells.
 These cyanobacteria produce specialized cells (heterocysts) for fixing nitrogen and photosynthesizing cells in the same filament.
 They can also make resistant spores called akinetes, which are preserved in 2.1 Ga rocks (review in ref.
 29).
-These microfossils provide then a minimum age for cell differentiation and multicellularity.
-Thus, prokaryotes can exhibit multicellularity and cell differentiation, but their complexity is limited.
+These microfossils provide then a minimum age for cell differentiation, but their complexity is limited.
 Eukaryotic multicellularity permits a larger increase in organism size, higher-order emergent structures and development of tissue to accomplish more complex functions.
 The size increase can give advantages such as better protection against predation, or increased speed and efficiency of colony locomotion (e.g., Volvox algae, dictyostelids slime molds), allowing migration to a more favourable environment.
 With tremendous possibilities in morphological complexity and size, multicellular eukaryotes produced a new biological environment with complex ecological interactions.
-Electron of the permits of the permits division, such as the permits division, such as the permits division of the permits division